28 Days Later: 12 things you (probably) didn't know about the zombie classic

 Danny Boyle cast athletes as the zombies so you could "sense the power" within them.

 How did they manage those incredible deserted scenes of London on a £5 million budget?
 Police closed the roads at 4am and shooting started immediately.
 To prevent angry drivers, Danny Boyle used attractive young women, including his daughter, to make the requests.
+Let's be honest, in 2021 it's a little easier to find deserted parts of London.

 Ewan McGregor was the first choice for the main role and after that didn't work out, Ryan Gosling was the next choice but he had a scheduling conflict.